cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 Control flow statements are statements that alter the flow of code.
-They either branch, i.e. execute one of several possible alternatives, or they loop, i.e. repeat part of the code (zero,) one or more times.
+They either branch, i.e. execute one of several possible alternatives, or they loop, i.e. repeat part of the code (zero, ) one or more times.

-The `do` and `then` keywords in control statements are optional.
-It is recommended to always use them, as it may help reveal some errors in the structure of the program.

 # Loops